ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 ## Narrative
 For this artifact I chose to enhance the final project for CS-499-X6397 Computer Science Capstone 21EW6, an application which is used to create, read, update, and delete (CRUD) records from a MongoDB database.

 Enhancing this project was quite a bit more difficult than Artifact One.
 For starters, the Virtual Machine (VM) that I had used to develop this application had already been wiped of my credentials!
-In order to enhance this application I had to learn quite a bit about cross-platform development.
+In order to enhance this application I had to first setup a local MongoDB instance on my home machine, then hunt down the original [JSON file](https://catalog.data.gov/de/dataset/austin-animal-center-intakes/resource/3762cdf8-ccdb-4de5-83a1-bb7d98a00f12) needed to import the data into the instance.
+Finnally, I had to setup Jupyter Notebook in Windows, which first required installation of Anaconda, a package manager similar to Node Package Manager (npm), which I use quite often in my work life.

 ## Functionality
 The application in its current state can be used to navigate the AAC database, filter by various conditions, visualize the GPS location where the animal was found, and generate a breakdown of outcomes per filtered section.
 In the future this application can be expanded to create a fully realized CRUD application capable of maintaining the data retained and administrated by the Austin Animal Control Center.